USDOL H-2A and H-2B Programs

 H-2A Labor Contractors must:

-• Organize housing and transportation for worker crews well in advance of filing the job order
+• Organize housing and transportation well in advance

-• Provide documentation that rental or other public accommodation housing complies with the applicable local, state, or federal housing standards
+• Provide documentation that housing meets local, state, or federal standards

-• Prepare for the time it will take to obtain and/or renew Farm Labor Contractor (FLC) documents with Wage and Hour
+• Prepare for time needed to obtain or renew FLC documents

-• All worksites listed on the ETA Form 9142A and ETA Form 790A must be within the same area of intended employment
+• Ensure all worksites are within the same area of intended employment

-• Applications and job orders containing worksites covering multiple areas of intended employment will not be accepted
+• Applications covering multiple employment areas will not be accepted

 • Do you want to become an